 PR is sometimes accused of being a bit of a “soft” job – something any man and his dog can do given the right equipment.
 We at spottydog believe that it actually takes a very special pup – the best in breed, in fact! – to really crack the world of PR.
-I’ve worked a number of different roles throughout my career so far, and although this is my first true venture into PR, I’ve managed to sniff out some of the most important traits a PR professional needs to really succeed.
+I’ve worked a number of different roles throughout my career so far, and although this is my first true venture into PR, I’ve managed to sniff out some of the most important traits a quality PR professional needs to really succeed.

 People & Communication Skills